troven/cargo/README.md

 cargo run --context App=test/app_context.json --context Friends=test/friends_context.yaml test/ published/
 ```

+### Creating templates

+Templates are quite simple to create.
+You can see lots of examples in the ./test/ folder.
+Or [learn more here](Templates.md)

 ### Run test cases
 Use `make test` to check everything is working smoothly: